Automatic Satellite Image Interpretation - Gravity Waves

 - Thunderstorm complexes

 At this stage, the feature detection covers the first two phenomena in two separate sub-products, ASII-TF for tropopause foldings and ASII-GW for gravity waves.

 Gravity waves can be detected in satellite imagery through the characteristic patterns of alternating bright and dark stripes they cause (e.g. in Figure 1 below).
-The product is based on a pattern recognition algorithm seeking such regularly arranged stripy features in water vapour imagery.
+The product is based on a pattern recognition algorithm seeking such regularly arranged stripy features in water vapour and infra-red imagery.
 Details can be found here.